SoftNER: Mining Knowledge Graphs From Cloud Incidents: Applications

+Having clustered incident titles, and as a result the corresponding incidents, we now infer a related entity set for each cluster.
+First, for each cluster, we extract the top-5 most frequently occurring entities in the cluster's incidents (ranked by frequency).
+Next, we loop over this top-5 list and search for the first entity that exists in the knowledge graph $G=(V,E)$ constructed previously.
+Let this entity be called the ``\textbf{\textit{primary entity}}" ($\boldsymbol{e_p}$) of a cluster $C$.
+We then use the \textit{primary entity} as the source node to find the shortest paths to every other reachable entity.
 We hypothesize that every entity ($\boldsymbol{e_x}$) reachable from the primary entity ($\boldsymbol{e_p}$) of a cluster is related to the incidents of that cluster.
 Then, the relatedness between any reachable entity ($\boldsymbol{e_x}$) and a cluster ($C$) is scored as the average of the edge weights in the path taken from the \textit{primary entity} to the entity of interest ($\boldsymbol{e_x}$).
 Mathematically, it is defined as stated in equation \ref{eq:relatedness-score}.
 We then rank these entities based on the score computed and choose the top-K entities as entities related to the cluster.
 Note, that the primary entity itself is given a score of $1.0$.
-Also, we use averaging instead of product here, since the edge weights $\boldsymbol{W_{e_i,e_j} = \operatorname {npmi} (e_i;e_j)}$, and NPMI is a function of log probabilities as stated in Section \ref{subsec:binary-relations}.
+Also, we use averaging instead of product here, since the edge weights $\boldsymbol{W_{e_i,e_j} = \operatorname {npmi} (e_i;e_j)}$, and NPMI is a function of log probabilities (Section \ref{sec:rel-extraction-knowledge-graphs}).

+With the above approach, top-$K$ related entities for each cluster are pre-determined and stored.
+For a newly created incident with a complete incident title, first, the nearest cluster for that title is found.
+Then, the pre-determined top-$K$ entities for that cluster are recommended for that incident.